DylanKalisvaart/RandomProcessing/examples/README.md

 # Examples
 In this folder, you find a list of examples.
-Please extract and run from outside the RandomProcessing package to avoid import errors, or correct the imports to set the correct path.
+The path to examples is currently set to be ran from within this folder.
+Please make sure to change the path if you run the examples from a different location.